Lupus/rust-staticlib-gen/README.md

 to your local crate.
 You would need to configure a Cargo workspace at the root of your project and include both your local crate and the generated staticlib crate as workspace members.

+**--extra-crate-path**: This option is required when you have some additonal crate in your project that you want to get linked into executables within your project.
+For example, this crate can provide additional Rust stubs required for your test binaries, and you might not want to drag those test stubs and their additional dependencies into your main crate with stubs.
+This option can be repeated multiple times.

 ### `dune-cargo-build`